bloveless/honeypot-field_type/README.md

 spam bots.
 We implemented it, and our spam was cut down to almost 0, and believe me we were getting a lot of spam on that website before we implemented it.
 To their knowledge they have had no false positives as long as the honeypot field is not visible to actual users.

+## Logs
+Any submissions that are ignored will be recorded into storage/logs/honeypot_ignored_submissions.log, so no data is ever lost.